kodecocodes/swift-algorithm-club/README.markdown

 - Tree (general-purpose)
 - Binary Tree
 - [Binary Search Tree (BST)](Binary Search Tree/).
-A binary tree with the special requirement that elements are inserted according to a specified value, allowing for faster queries, as if using a [binary search](Binary Search/) algorithm.
+A binary tree with the special requirement that elements are inserted in a specific way, allowing for faster queries, like when using a [binary search](Binary Search/) algorithm.
 - AVL Tree
 - Red-Black Tree
 - Splay Tree